Having an idea of what sort of lifestyle you would like in retirement is a good starting point when determining how much you need to retire.

 Comfortable retirement lifestyle

-Things that amount of money might cover could be an annual holiday in Australia, eating out regularly at restaurants, regular participation in leisure activities and owning a reasonable car.
+That amount of money might cover an annual holiday in Australia, eating out regularly at restaurants, regular participation in leisure activities and owning a reasonable car.

 To drive this level of income annually, ASFA estimates that a single person might need around $545,000 in assets to support such retirement expenses.
 ASFA suggests for a couple, around $640,000 would be the target figure.